Menu

 SESVanderHave - sugarbeet pests and diseases - nematodes in a sugarbeet field

-Protection of sugarbeets against the beet cyst-nematode must above all include agronomic measures:
+Protection of sugarbeet against the beet cyst nematode must above all include agronomic measures:

 • Extension of rotation (from 3 to 5 years)